What is the process of having tear trough injected with under eye fillers?

 What happens if I don’t like my under eye fillers?

 It’s common to come in for a follow-up appointment a couple of weeks after your initial treatment to determine any adjustments that should be made to your under eye filler.
-Hyaluronic acid fillers are unique in that they are non-permanent, adjustable, and entirely reversible.
+Hyaluronic acid fillers are unique in that they are non-permanent, adjustable, and reversible.
 If you are unsatisfied with your under eye filler, you can absolutely talk with Dr. Green to see either what adjustments can be made to volume, or to reverse the procedure using hyaluronidase.